ataylor89/unix_wisdom/shell.md

 Examples of shells are bash and zsh, which are commonly found on Unix and Mac OS.

-At the bottom of this document, we'll discover that Shell is more than a command-line interface.
+At the end of this document, we'll discover that Shell is more than a command-line interface.
 It might actually be the user interface to the operating system.

 Why is this?